 Love splits the twosome because it destroys the pretenses of reciprocity and conflict: we no longer need to measure each other’s love.
 Love is a benevolent teacher that has no need to be continually checking his student’s work.
 Love is like a shepherd that never closes the gate.
 He simply watches over the sheep so that no one does them harm.

 True love can only be Trinitarian.
-If we haven’t learned to count passed two, we have never learned to truly love.
+If we haven’t learned to count past two, we have never learned to truly love.

 Trinitarian love, the love that is disequilibrium and gift, does not belong to God alone.
 We have been created in His image, and therefore we are capable of loving as He loves.
 Let us walk towards this fullness of love.
 To live is to learn to love in this way; it is to learn to count to three.